-This period was known as San Sebastian’s La belle Epoch when French architecture became prominent in the town.
+This period was known as San Sebastian’s La Belle Epoch when French architecture became prominent in the town.

-There’s even a bridge designed along the lines of Paris’ Pont Alexander II, of course it’s called the Maria Cristina Bridge.
+There’s even a bridge designed along the lines of Paris’ Pont Alexander II, of course, it’s called the Maria Cristina Bridge.

 Unless you’re a Hollywood star or famous director, forget about booking in during the International Film Festival, you’d be hard-pressed to get a room.

-Take a daytrip to the tiny fishing village of Getaria the hometown of, Spain’s most famous haute-courtier fashion designer, Cristobal Balenciaga.
+Take a day trip to the tiny fishing village of Getaria the hometown of, Spain’s most famous haute-courtier fashion designer, Cristobal Balenciaga.

 The Balenciaga Foundation has a collection of 800 of his creations and is building a brand new contemporary facility to honour Getaria’s favourite son.